P3RSON/splash/README.md

 # splash
-Used to lag your computer/laptop.
+Used to lag your computer.